jlfaucher/executor/incubator/ooRexxShell/readme.txt

 reload: exit the current session and start a new one, reloading all the packages/librairies.
 securityoff: deactivate the security manager.
 The system commands are passed as-is to the system.
 securityon: activate the security manager.
 The system commands are transformed before passing them to the system.
-tb: display the trace back of the last error.
+tb: display the traceback of the last error (same as bt).
 traceoff: deactivate the ligth trace of the internals of ooRexxShell.
 traceon: activate the ligth trace of the internals of ooRexxShell.
 trapoff: deactivate the conditions traps when interpreting the command.